How much does wallpaper removal cost?

 If you'd rather not risk damaging your walls by DIY-ing your wallpaper removal project, there's good news: You don't have to go at it alone.
 Professional painters and other types of interior contractors have the skills and equipment to help.
 Before you hire a professional to remove wallpaper in your home, get an estimate on how much this project will cost.

-Removing wallpaper can be a challenge.
-Professional painters and other types of interior contractors who have the skills and equipment can help.
-The cost to have wallpaper professionally removed varies based on the size of the room—or how much square footage the paper is covering—the type of wallpaper being removed and the condition of the wall underneath the paper.
-Many pros can also prep the walls to receive another surface treatment, such as paint or new wallpaper.
+Most contractors charge $0.60-$1.50 per square foot to remove wallpaper.
+The cost to have wallpaper professionally removed depends on how much square footage of wall it covers, the type of wallpaper, and the condition of the wall underneath.
+After removing the wallpaper, contractors can also prep the walls to receive another surface treatment, such as paint or new wallpaper.
 This task usually incurs another per-square-foot charge.
-Perre Quiroga of JJQ Services in Orlando, Florida, typically charges $1.50 per square foot to remove wallpaper, with certain issues—such as extra time required to remove very old wallpaper—adding to the cost.

 Room size and ceiling height

 Another way to remove wallpaper is to soak it in a solution of warm water and solvent using a sponge, then scrape it off with a putty knife.
-Sometimes the wallpaper is scored before soaking to that ensure the solvent gets between the paper and adhesive layer.
+Sometimes, the wallpaper is scored before soaking to that ensure the solvent gets between the paper and adhesive layer.

 Wall condition and material

 The condition of a wall and the material directly underneath the wallpaper may also affect the total cost.
-Plaster walls can stand up better to moisture, so they tend to do better when the wallpaper is removed using the solvent or steam methods.
+Plaster walls stand up better to moisture, so they tend to do better when the wallpaper is removed using the solvent or steam methods.